The online consultation for residents and workers on L’Île-des-Sœurs is now closed. Thanks for your participation.

 Watch the video that we made for the web consultation to better understand the different options offered within the bus network’s architecture:

 In parallel, discussion workshops were held with customers that could have had difficulties filling out the online survey to ensure all groups were represented: seniors, community and visually-impaired.

-The first sector consultation was held on L’Île-des-Sœurs in light of the first phase of the REM, which will arrive in 2021.
-A participatory workshop was held on April 24,2019, during which residents and workers from the sector were invited to comment on various scenarios for developing the bus network.
+The first sector consultation was held on L’Île-des-Sœurs, as the first phase of the REM will arrive there in 2021.
+A participatory workshop was held on April 24, 2019, during which residents and workers from the sector were invited to comment on various scenarios for the bus network redesign.
 The consultation continued in the form of an online servey, which is now closed.

 Gradually, consultations will be held in other sectors of the Island of Montréal between now and 2026.

-We are finalizing the analyses of Phase II.
-The strategy’s key dimensions and a defined action plan will be presented.
+We are finalizing the analyses from Phase II.
+The strategy’s key orientations and a defined action plan will be presented next.